jjx323/IPBayesML-SMC-GM/README.md

-# Code for sequential Monte Carlo methods with Gaussian mixture approximation
+# Code for Sequential Monte Carlo with Gaussian Mixture Distributions for Infinite-Dimensional Statistical Inverse Problems

 ## Overview